Code-Institute-Submissions/highroadlowroad/README.md

 * [Formspree.io](https://formspree.io/) - This tool was used to enable the user to contact the author/owner of the site, via a contact form on the Contact page.
 * [Figma](https://www.figma.com) - This application was used to create an animated SVG that used Javascript on the initial loading of the site only.
 * [ScrollReveal](https://unpkg.com/scrollreveal) - This open-source project listed in deployed GitHub pages, allowed elements within each section of the site to respond to the user scrolling.
-The elements would then enter the browser window from different areas.
+The elements would then enter the browser window from different viewpoints.
 This was used with Javascript.

 # Testing